Are You a Door Opener? Effective Leaders Do This!

 5 Characteristics of Leaders Who Are “Door Openers”

-1. “Door Openers” recognize and call forth the gifts and destiny of others.
+1. “Door Openers” recognize and call forth the gifts and destinies of others.

-When you look at your peers or those you lead, what do you see?
-Are you focused on their faults and short-comings?
+What do you see when you look at your peers or those you lead?
+Are you focused on their faults and shortcomings?
 Or do you see their God-given destiny?

-Great leaders are able to look beyond.
+Great leaders can look beyond.
 They see past the flaws and mistakes and see others with prophetic eyes.
-These leaders are able to see what God desires to do through those around them.
+These leaders can see what God desires to do through those around them.
 Then they take action to partner with God.

-They help that person move forward in becoming what God has designed them to be.
-These leaders want to help others make their unique contribution in the world.
+They help that person move forward and become what God has designed them to be.
+These leaders want to help others make their unique contribution to the world.

 Speak words like, “I can see you have a teaching gift.”
 Or, “You have an amazing creative ability.
 God is going to use that to touch many lives…even transform nations.”
 This kind of encouragement can go a long way in helping someone move toward their calling in God.